 Program Proposal Procedures & Deadlines

-In order to direct a short-term study abroad program or a Global Classroom Program, the Marymount University Faculty-Led Proposal Form must be submitted to the Marymount University Center for Global Education Office along with supporting documentation by the following dates, in the year prior to the proposed terms:
+In order to direct a short-term study abroad program or a Global Classroom Program, the Marymount University Faculty-Led Proposal application must be submitted within the Global Learning Office online portal by the following dates, in the year prior to the proposed terms:

 Academic departments and schools are responsible for reviewing and endorsing all academic components of the proposed program including course subject matter, instructional methods, and syllabi prior to submission to the review committee.

 Faculty participation and on-campus presence in marketing/recruitment efforts is essential in operating a successful faculty-led program.
 Faculty program proposals will not be approved if faculty plan to take sabbatical the semester prior to offering their program.

 Faculty should carefully read and review the CGE Faculty & Staff Handbook prior to submitting a program proposal.

 The Global Learning Office will provide departments and faculty with the following:

 - assistance with program development, including the contract-bid process

 - supply all necessary forms for the establishment of the program, including program proposal forms, participant applications, contracts, and incident report forms